tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - via EB Console => Environment => Load Balancer Configuration
 - Or via .ebextensions/securelistener-alb.config
 - Make sure you configure the security group to allow HTTPS traffic

+### Elastic Beanstalk (EB) - Environment Cloning

+You can use an existing Elastic Beanstalk environment as the basis for a new environment by cloning the existing environment.
+For example, you might want to create a clone so that you can use a newer version of the platform branch used by the original environment's platform.
+Elastic Beanstalk configures the clone with the same environment settings used by the original environment.
+By cloning an existing environment instead of creating a new environment, you don't have to manually configure option settings, environment variables, and other settings.
+Elastic Beanstalk also creates a copy of any AWS resource associated with the original environment.
+However, during the cloning process, Elastic Beanstalk doesn't copy data from Amazon RDS to the clone.
+After you create the clone environment, you can modify environment configuration settings as needed.

+- Create a NEW environment, by cloning an EXISTING environment
+- PROD-ENV to a new TEST-ENV (for testing and Q/A)
+- new version of platform branch
+- Copies options, env vars, resources and other settings